pytorch/pytorch/docs/source/fx.rst

     placeholder    y       y                        ()        {}
     call_function  add_1   <built-in function add>  (x, y)    {}
     """
-    traced.graph.print_tabular()

-Using the utility functions above, we can compare our traced Module before and after we've apply our transformations.
+Using the utility functions above, we can compare our traced Module before and after we've applied our transformations.
 Sometimes, a simple visual comparison is enough to trace down a bug.
 If it's still not clear what's going wrong, a debugger like ``pdb`` can be a good next step.